This is the second of a series of posts on worldview theory and implications for faith.

 3.2.3 Maintaining the secular worldview removes many of the practical benefits

-It is unfortunate, because the practical earthly benefits of “Real Christianity” lie in the construction of an amazingly solid worldview that, for those of us who pursue it, can provide stunning benefits.
+There are surprising practical earthly benefits of “Real Christianity” that lie in the construction of a mature Christian worldview.
 Those who slap a Christian patina onto a secular worldview do themselves (and, of course, God) a disservice.
 There is a huge literature on the practical benefits of faith, including lower long term mortality, less drug use, an amazingly lower suicide rate (in one study a greater than 70% lower rate in one cohort), and up to a 68% decrease in “deaths from despair” (e.g. combined metric of suicide, drug deaths, alcohol-related deaths, etc).
 People of faith are more emotionally resilient to economic downturns and other life challenges.
 Youth who are people of faith do particularly well.
 One study of adolescents found “Compared with no attendance, at least weekly attendance of religious services was associated with greater life satisfaction and positive affect, a number of character strengths, lower probabilities of marijuana use and early sexual initiation, and fewer lifetime sexual partners.
 Analyses of prayer or meditation yielded similar results..”
 (See, for instance, Chen Y, Koh HK, Kawachi I, et al. Religious service attendance and deaths related to drugs alcohol and suicide among US health care professionals.
 JA

 However, these benefits accrue almost (but not exclusively) only to “true believers.”
 So-called “casual” or “nominal” Christians tend to have more secular outcomes.
 In the literature that explores this, it is often seen in the distinction between “extrinsic” and “intrinsic” religiosity.
 Many cultural Christians I know see these studies and argue that the benefits are not due to some divine intervention, but more due to social factors.
 It doesn’t matter.
 You can’t fake a worldview and get its intrinsic benefits.
 And that’s true with any coherent worldview.
 Reading about bushido and buying a sword at a flea market doesn’t make you a samurai.
 Chanting a bit and parroting a few aphorisms doesn’t make you a Buddhist.
 There is no shortcut to any of these.

-Whether or not the “real” Christian worldview that accepts the existence of God and the divinity of the Christ is “right” in that sense, the worldly benefits do not accrue to pretenders.
+The worldly benefits of faith do not accrue to pretenders.
 From my perspective as a believer, it’s a twofer.
 Not only are there psychological and behavioral benefits from the Christian worldview divorced from “real” communion with God through my Lord Jesus Christ, I *also* get the benefits of that communion in the real transcendent sense.
 As an American I am spared the price that my brothers and sisters pay in communist, socialist, Islamic, and other countries who despise us and our faith.
 But that cost may be coming to the United States as well, as the paramilitary wing of the Democratic party attacks churchgoers, vandalizes churches, destroys religious images and statues, and marches through the streets calling for the burning of churches.

 It’s a bit of a vicious cycle.
 Since nominal Christians don’t get many of the benefits of their “faith,” they are less tied to it, and more easily discard portions of it.
 As such the truly “Christian” part of their worldview inexorably shrinks.